My Chef's Apron

 Dried fruits: We love dried raisins in these oat cookies, but chopped dried figs or a combo of raisins with chopped dried figs are my favorite.

 Seed or nut butter: I prefer using Tahini butter to let the flavors of the other ingredients shine.
-But you can substitute this ingredient with unsweetened sunflower—just know that the flavors of the cookies might turn out slightly different.
+But you can substitute this ingredient with unsweetened sunflower butter—know that the flavors of the cookies might turn out slightly different.

 Molasses or maple syrup: Molasses will give these cookies a slightly darker color.

-Plantain: don't skip this ingredient.
-Plantains are a rich source of fiber and minerals and give a great structure to these oatmeal cookies.
+Plantain: Don't skip this ingredient.
+Plantains are a rich source of fiber and minerals and give a great structure to these gluten-free oatmeal cookies.

 Important: I know that urge to try one immediately when they come out of the oven, but trust me, let them sufficiently cool first.
 Once out of the oven, they continue to bake and still develop their flavors while hot.